 Type Of Income

 Are you salaried, hourly with fluctuating hours, are you self-employed, or have specialty type of income?
 This can make a major difference in getting a loan.

 Salary is the easiest for lenders to predict.
 If you are a salaried employee then you don’t have much to think about.

 When you are self-employed or you are an independent contractor you will have to show two years of tax returns to qualify.
 The only way around that is to have a co-signer.
-Here is a story you can learn from if you are self employed.
-It comes from a FitBUX Member who is self-employed.
+However, there are exceptions to this.

 If you are paid hourly, it is extremely important that you submit pay stubs from weeks that you worked “full-time”.
 Do not submit pay stubs from a week where you only work 10 to 20 hours.

 If you have a specialty type of income, it can be extremely hard for you to refinance.
 For example, travel health care workers earn about 50% of their income from a tax-free stipend.
 This is not considered income by lenders which makes it extremely difficult to qualify.